helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 Optional<ContactLabel> findLabel(long id);
 ```

-The class-valued annotation selects that exact service type.
-The marker form
+When the annotation specifies a mapper class, it selects that exact service
-`@Jdbc.RowMapper` selects a service by the exact `JdbcClient.RowMapper<T>`
+type.
+The marker form `@Jdbc.RowMapper` selects a service by the exact
-contract and follows normal Service Registry preference.
-Repository activation
+`JdbcClient.RowMapper<T>` contract and follows normal Service Registry
-fails if the requested mapper is unavailable.
+preference.
+Repository activation fails if the requested mapper is unavailable.

 Use `Row.get` for a required column and `Row.optional` for a nullable column.
 Both methods accept a column label or a one-based column index.
+Column label
+lookup ignores case and fails when the requested label is missing or ambiguous.
+Access by index does not resolve labels, so duplicate labels in other columns
-Read all values
-before `map` returns.
-The row is valid only during the mapper call and only on
+do not affect it.
+Read all values before `map` returns.
+The row is valid only
-the callback thread.
-Return a non-null value that does not depend on the row or
+during the mapper call and only on the callback thread.
+Return a non-null value
-its JDBC resources.
+that does not depend on the row or its JDBC resources.

-A mapper used by a singleton repository must be stateless or safe for
+A singleton repository can invoke its mapper concurrently.
+The mapper must
+therefore be stateless or safe for concurrent use.
+Helidon propagates
-concurrent use.
-Helidon propagates application mapper exceptions unchanged.
+application mapper exceptions unchanged.

 ## Return Generated Keys

 Add `@Jdbc.GeneratedKeys` to an insert or update that returns values generated
 by the database.
-With no column names, Helidon requests the driver's default
+If the annotation does not list column names, Helidon requests
-keys.
-To request specific columns, list them in the annotation:
+the driver's default keys.
+To request specific columns, list them in the
+annotation:

 ```java
 @Jdbc.Statement("""